gajendhir/rnnotes/docs/basics/rn-cli.md

 :::note

 Some software automatically set these environment variables at the time of installation.
-So, if you find any of these variables already existing just ensure there values are ok.
+So, if you find any of these variables already existing just ensure their values point to the right places.

 :::